zamm-dev/zamm/zamm/resources/tutorials/setup/dev/docker.md

 ### GitHub

-Create a PAT as mentioned [here](/zamm/resources/tutorials/coding/frameworks/sveltekit.md) that has permissions to read, write, and delete packages.
+Create a classic PAT as mentioned [here](/zamm/resources/tutorials/coding/frameworks/sveltekit.md) that has permissions to read, write, and delete packages.
 Put the key in an environmental variable such as `GHCR_PAT`.
 Now suppose your GitHub username is `amosjyng` and you have a local image `zamm-build` that you want to push to the repo at `github.com/amosjyng/zamm`.
 Then do

 ```bash
 $ docker login ghcr.io -u amosjyng -p $GHCR_PAT